bustardcelly/blog-to-markdown/blog-posts/2016/02/04/http-to-https/index.md

 At this point, if you navigate back to __Instances:Instances__ from the _EC2 Dashboard_, tou should see your newly launched instance listed, and the __Public IP__ field should display the associated Elastic IP and appear in blue.

 ## Site Files
-The main site files are hand curated and live in a [github repo](https://github.com/bustardcelly/custardbelly-dot-com).
-The blog site is generated from markdown and has its own [github repo](https://github.com/bustardcelly/blog-to-markdown), as well; its a bit overblown for its purpose now, but at the time it was used as a tooling system to generate markdown from Wordpress post as described in [a previous article](https://www.custardbelly.com/blog/blog-posts/2014/01/03/so-long-wordpress/index.html).
+The main site files are hand curated and live in a <a href="https://github.com/bustardcelly/custardbelly-dot-com" target="_blank">github repo</a>.
+The blog site is generated from markdown and has its own <a href="https://github.com/bustardcelly/blog-to-markdown" target="_blank">github repo</a>, as well; its a bit overblown for its purpose now, but at the time it was used as a tooling system to generate markdown from Wordpress post as described in <a href="https://www.custardbelly.com/blog/blog-posts/2014/01/03/so-long-wordpress/index.html" target="_blank">a previous article</a>.

 Using the newly associated IP for the instance and the key generated, I SSH'd into the box and pulled down my site sources.
 For example: